Generative Engine Optimization (GEO)

 Backlinks & metadata Trust signals, author credibility, and structured data

-For law firms, this means moving beyond visibility for “divorce lawyer Toronto” to being the firm cited when AI explains how separation or parenting time work under Alberta law.
+For law firms, this means shifting beyond competing for “divorce lawyer Toronto” toward being referenced when AI explains parenting time, support, or separation processes in a given jurisdiction.

 A Practical GEO Roadmap for Law Firms